EventSaucePHP/EventSauce/docs/docs/creating-aggregate-roots.md

 # Creating aggregate roots

-Creating aggregate roots is as simple as extending a base class providing the functionality to record and release events.
+Creating aggregate roots is as simple as extending a base class.
+EventSauce ships with a `BaseAggregateRoot` that provides the functionality to record and release events.

 ```php
 <?php